springsylvi/Custom-Bingo-Generator/README.md

 # HLD-Bingo-Generator

+Basic bingo card generator for Hyper Light Drifter.
-Very basic bingo card generator, requires text file of newline seperated goals named HLD_bingo_goals in current directory.
-Creates HLD_bingo_card file, used for custom game on bingosync.com
+By default, requires text file of newline separated goals named HLD_bingo_goals in current directory.
+Creates HLD_bingo_board file, used for custom game on bingosync.com

+-p option will use the up-to-date version of the goal list at https://pastebin.com/raw/WHjRDRiR